 There are certainly pros and cons of upgrading your license.
 You have to decide whether increasing your responsibilities and expenses is worth the additional income.
 Learn more about a broker’s income and expenses by reading Real Estate Broker vs Agent: A Head-to-Head Analysis.

 How long does it take to become a real estate broker in California?

 It takes six to nine months to become a real estate broker in California.
 If you’re currently working as a real estate agent, you’ll have to take your classes in your spare time.
 As a busy agent in today’s demanding market, we understand that it may be challenging to carve out the time.

 How difficult is the California real estate broker exam?

 The California Department of Real Estate doesn’t currently publish the success rate of those taking the real estate broker exam.
 However, you will need to earn a grade of 75% or higher to pass the exam.

 What if I want to move my real estate business to California from another state?

 California has no real estate license reciprocity with any other state.
 If you are applying from another state, you’ll have to complete all education and application requirements from scratch.
 If you just want to conduct a transaction or two in California, you may be able to do so and get paid a portion of the commission.
 However, while agents licensed in other states can represent clients in out-of-state transactions in California, they must do so remotely.
 To learn more about reciprocity, check out our state-by-state guide.

 More Career Resources From The Close

 The Close offers plenty of career resources for new brokers and real estate professionals at every stage of their career.
-You can Subscribe to our newsletter to get our latest articles delivered directly to your inbox.
-The Close Pro helps you level up your skills and you can connect with real estate agents across the country in our Facebook Mastermind Group.
+You can subscribe to our newsletter to get our latest articles delivered directly to your inbox.
+And if you want to connect with real estate agents across the country, join our Facebook Mastermind Group.